maykonlincolnusa/maykonlincolnusa/README.md

-# 👋 Maykon Lincoln | Systems Engineering, Data & AI
+# 👋 Maykon Lincoln | Systems Engineering, Data & AI and Software

 **Building scalable architectures that drive business growth**
 Consulting for companies in Brazil and the US 🇧🇷 🇺🇸